-Throughout her career, Sawyer has used her artwork to shine a spotlight on contemporary social and ecological issues.
-The Carrying Stones Project addresses women’s work inequity and her metalwork sculptures explore the ways living things adapt to changing environments.
-Her work has been exhibited widely across the US.
+Sawyer Rose, FRSA, MRSS is a sculptor, installation and social practice artist.
+Throughout her career, Rose has used her artwork to shine a spotlight on contemporary social and ecological issues.
+Her work on The Carrying Stones Project addresses women’s work inequity and has been featured by The New York Times, Ms. Magazine, and Bust Magazine.
+Rose’s work has been exhibited widely across the US.

 Rose has been a resident artist at Massachusetts Museum of Contemporary Art, Virginia Center for the Creative Arts (VCCA), Vermont Studio Center, Ragdale Foundation, The Tyrone Guthrie Centre in Ireland, and Fort Mason Center for Arts & Culture in San Francisco.
 She has been awarded grants from The Ruth and Harold Chenven Foundation, The Creative Capacity Fund, The Awesome Foundation, and ArtistGrant.org.

 Rose is a Fellow of the Royal Society for Arts (London), and a member of the Royal Society of Sculptors (London), and the Sculptors Guild (New York).
 She is President of the Northern California Women’s Caucus for Art (San Francisco).

 Born and raised in North Carolina and a graduate of Williams College in Massachusetts, she currently lives and works in the San Francisco Bay Area.

 The Carrying Stones Project combines art and data visualization to jump-start public conversation about women’s work inequity.
 The works encourage viewers to confront issues of equity, labor, and community by pairing human faces and stories with the numbers behind them.